grey-software/focused-browsing/README.md

 ## Usage

-3. Build the project package
+3. Build the extension package
 ```
 npm run dev
 ```
 This will build the project package into the dist folder.
-In additon to creating the package, it will watch for any changes made to the project under the src directory
+In additon to creating extension the package, it will watch for any changes made to the project under the src directory

+If you wish to build the package for production, you can simply enter the command ```npm run build```